frabjous/knap/README.md

 The first setting (*outputext* or *output extension*) tells us that when `.tex` files are processed, the results are `.pdf` files, or that `.pdf` files are the files that need to be "previewed" when editing a `.tex` file.
 This determines what will be done with your file when knap is activated, depending on its extension.
 (If you are editing a file without an extension, the neovim `&filetype` setting will be used instead.)

-This also tells the plugin that the *routine* we are defining is "`textopdf`"; the name of this routine is used in the other settings.
+This also tells the plugin that the *routine* we are defining is “`textopdf`”; the name of this routine is used in the other settings.
 Each routine has a name of the form `[input-extension]to[output-extension]`.

 The main setting for the routine, which has the same name as the routine, is the command that is used to process the input file.
 In the example above, `pdflatex` (with some sane options) needs to be called to produce PDFs from LaTeX files.
 Someone else might prefer to configure it to use `xelatex` or `latexmk` instead; knap lets the user configure things how they wish.